RetroDECK/ES-DE/CONTRIBUTING.md

 #### v2.0 (in progress)

 * New theme engine with generalized views (only System and Gamelist) and theme variants support
-* Multiple new gamelist components (more carousel modes, grid component etc.)
+* Multiple new components (carousel support for the Gamelist view, grid component etc.)
 * Lottie animation (vector graphics) and GIF animation support
 * OpenGL ES 3.0 renderer for use on the Raspberry Pi
-* Replace the OpenGL fixed function pipeline with a shader-based renderer
+* Replace the OpenGL fixed function pipeline renderer with a shader-based renderer
 * Improve text and font functions, e.g. dynamic texture allocation and faster and cleaner text wrapping
 * Improve the performance of the GLSL shader post-processing